 Day 12 -Ruskaya Bay and Utashud Islands, Russia

 South of Petropavlovsk-Kamchatskiy is the 15 kilometre long Ruskaya Bay.
 The northeast to southwest direction and narrow body of water have made this bay a perfect place to look for shelter in foul weather -and fishing fleets and WWII convoys headed for Vladivostok have made ample use of the bay.
 Two shipwrecks can still be seen close to the bay’s southeastern shore.
-A river, used as a source of freshwater in former times, meanders through the valley and with our Zodiacs we will have to see how far we can explore, or if we hike to the small stands of trees found there or perhaps do a Zodiac cruise.
+A river, used as a source of freshwater in former times, meanders through the valley.
+We will have to see how far we can explore, if we hike to the small stands of trees found there or perhaps do a Zodiac cruise.

 In the late morning Silver Explorer will continue south towards our next stop at the Utashud Islands.